vyxn/yuzu/README.md

 - [ ] handle querying all libraries and a single library
 - [ ] allow create and update a library
 - [ ] add run job now
+- [ ] optimize number of provider runs with gorutines